Heavy quark potential and jet quenching parameter in a rotating D-instanton background: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the National Natural Science Foundation of China by Grant Nos.
-11735007, 11890711, and 11890710.
-We would like to thank Hai-cang Ren , Ziqiang Zhang and Zhou-Run Zhu for useful discussions.
+This work is supported in part by the National Key Research and Development Program of China under Contract No. 2022YFA1604900.
+This work is also partly supported by the National Natural Science Foundation of China (NSFC) under Grants No. 12275104, No. 11890711, No. 11890710, and No. 11735007.
+We would like to thank Hai-cang Ren, Zi-qiang Zhang and Zhou-run Zhu for useful discussions.